sfarajli/farajli.net/posts/gentoo.md

 ------------------------------
 A lot of people say very good things about gentoo linux, it is very well maintained, It is more secure, It is lightweight and so on.
-But when it comes down to it, very few people actuall use gentoo, I thing that is because they install it and after a month or so they really get sick of waiting for the packages to compile and they switch back to whatever they were using before.
+But when it comes down to it, very few people actually use gentoo, I thing that is because they install it and after a month or so they really get sick of waiting for the packages to compile and they switch back to whatever they were using before.
 I know it becuase, I had done that in the past, I dual-booted my machine with gentoo and arch linux